-TasNetworks has developed a set of principles to help guide the development of the tariff strategy.
+TasNetworks has developed a set of principles to help guide the development of the pricing strategy.
 The principles adopted are:

 Tariffs should allow for recovery of efficient costs